 Karen’s project: “Good Social Work Practice” in Settings of Armed Conflict: A Study of Syria

-“My research project explores perspectives on what constitutes “good social work practices” in the midst of the complex emergency in areas of Northwest Syria outside of government control.
+“My research project explores perspectives on what constitutes “good social work practices” in the midst of the complex emergency in areas of Northwest Syria.
 My research focuses on the perspectives of community members, national and international practitioners who perform or receive social work functions.
 It also explores their views on useful forms of support for Syrians who perform these functions and recommendations for “good social work practices” in other complex emergencies.
 Within the social work profession, best practices may be defined as “recommendations regarding the practices most appropriate for routine use in service systems with particular populations and problems” (Mullen et al., 2008, para 4).
 “Good practices” are those that are proven to be useful and create good results, and are thereby recommended as models (FAO, 2016).
 Yet, conceptions of good practice may differ across culture and contexts.
 Existing social work research explored effective practices for working with survivors of human trafficking globally (Steiner et al., 2018), perspectives on local forms of social work in post-conflict Sierra Leone (Doucet & Denov, 2012), and post genocide Rwanda (King et al., 2017).
 Yet, there is a lack of research exploring perspectives on “good social work practices” within complex emergencies and in Syria.
 Using an online collaborative method, my research uses constructivist grounded theory to develop a framework on what constitutes “good social work practices” in the midst of the Syrian context.
 This framework will offer insights for recommendations on good social work practices in other complex emergencies and effective forms of support for local practitioners.”

 MSc, Epidemiology – Participant in the McGill Global Health Scholars Program for Graduate Students supported by the Ambassador Paul Frazer Travel Award for Global Health